 How I do my One-on-Ones

 At the start of every month, I would schedule one-on-one meetings with everyone on my team.
-These are usually Google calendar invites, sent after quickly chat with them.
+These are usually Google calendar invites, sent after a quick conversation in chat with them.

 We would walk out to a nearby cafe, and I would buy coffee for both of us.
 The location was chosen to take us out of the environment of the office; and my buying coffee set the tone that this was a more informal meeting.